better-internet/radworks-docs/docs/radicle.md

 The first describes a person running a node on the network (e.g. a peer), while the second describes a repository (e.g. a project) on which one or more people collaborate.
 In Radicle:

-1. peers follow other peers.
+1. Peers track projects they are interested in
-2. peers track projects they are interested in.
+2. Peers track other peers by adding them as remotes to projects
-3. peers gossip about projects.
-This means tracking and replicating objects from the peers they follow, about the projects they are interested in.
+3. Peers gossip about projects.
+This means they replicate objects from the peers they follow and make them available to the peers that follow them.

 It's this "trusted" social graph of peers and projects that becomes the foundation for collaboration within Radicle.